-The underwriting agreement provides that the obligations of the underwriters to purchase the shares of the Series A Term Preferred Stock are subject to certain conditions precedent such as the receipt by the underwriters of officers' certificates and legal opinions.
-The underwriters are obligated to purchase all shares of Series A Term Preferred Stock (other than those covered by the over-allotment option described below) if they purchase any of the shares of Series A Term Preferred Stock.
+The underwriting agreement provides that the obligations of the underwriters to purchase our Shares are subject to certain conditions precedent such as the receipt by the underwriters of officers' certificates and legal opinions.
+The underwriters are obligated to purchase all our Shares (other than those covered by the over-allotment option described below) if they purchase any of our Shares.

-The underwriters propose to initially offer some shares of the Series A Term Preferred Stock directly to the public at the public offering price set forth on the cover page of this prospectus and some of shares of the Series A Term Preferred Stock to certain dealers at the public offering price less a concession not in excess of \$25 per share of Preferred Stock.
-The sales load of \$[] per share of Series A Term Preferred Stock is equal to []% of the public offering price.
-If all of the Series A Term Preferred Stock are not sold at the public offering price, the representatives may change the public offering price and other selling terms.
-Investors must pay for any shares purchased on or before [], 20[].
-The representatives have advised us that the underwriters do not intend to confirm any sales to any accounts over which they exercise discretionary authority.
+The underwriters propose to initially offer some of our Shares directly to the public at the public offering price set forth on the cover page of this prospectus and some of our Shares to certain dealers at the public offering price less a concession not in excess of \$0.60 per Share.
+The sales load of \$0.90 per Share is equal to 4.5% of the initial offering price and will be paid solely by the Advisor, except as noted below.
+If all of our Shares are not sold at the initial offering price, the representative may change the public offering price and other selling terms.
+Investors must pay for any shares purchased on or before October 10, 2018.
+The representative has advised us that the underwriters do not intend to confirm any sales to any accounts over which they exercise discretionary authority.

-The underwriters hold an option, exercisable for [] days from the date of this Prospectus, to purchase from us up to an additional shares of the Series A Term Preferred Stock at the public offering price less the sales load.
-The underwriters may exercise the option solely for the purpose of covering overallotments, if any, in connection with this offering.
-To the extent such option is exercised, each underwriter must purchase a number of additional shares of the Series A Term Preferred Stock approximately proportionate to that underwriter's initial purchase commitment.
+The underwriters hold an option, exercisable until October 31, 2018, to purchase from us up to an additional 375,000 Shares at the public offering price less the sales load.
+The underwriters may exercise the option solely for the purpose of covering over-allotments, if any, in connection with this offering.
+To the extent such option is exercised, each underwriter must purchase a number of additional Shares approximately proportionate to that underwriter's initial purchase commitment.